iamdurga/iamdurga.github.io/_posts/2022-06-3-multi-layer-perceptron.md

 ---
 # Multilayer Perceptron (MLP)

 **In this blog we are going to share how non-linear problem like XOR can be solve using multiliayer perceptron.
-We alredy written blog about how to apply multilayer perceptron on majority function[ please have a look here]( https://dataqoil.com/2022/06/17/multilayer-perce…ion-from-scratch/)**
+We already written blog about how to apply multilayer perceptron on majority function[ please have a look here.]( https://dataqoil.com/2022/06/17/multilayer-perce…ion-from-scratch/)**

-We all are familiar in that single layer perceptron ( mlp) are commonly used to classify problems that are linearly separable.
+We all are familiar in that single layer perceptron (slp) are commonly used to classify problems that are linearly separable.
 If we choose a single layer perceptron for a non-linearly separable problem, the results may not be as fruitful as we expect.
 As a result, we must look for an alternative solution to a non-linear problem, and one such solution is the multilayer perceptron.
 Because AND and OR like linearly separable problem, a single layer perceptron is adequate to used.
-However,the problem which we can not solve linearly like XOR, thus we employed back propagation to solve it.
+However, the problem which we can not solve linearly like XOR, thus we employed multi layer back propagation to solve it.

 ## Forward- propagation